-The Placer County Economic Development Board established by the Board of Supervisors in 1991 and serves as an advisory body for the Office of Economic Development’s business attention and retention efforts, the County’s film promotion program, and Business Advantage Network.
+The Placer County Economic Development Board, established by the Board of Supervisors in 1991 serves as an advisory body for the Economic Development division.

 Members of the board are responsible for carrying economic development information back to the governments and organizations they represent to insure that there is a united effort to attract new jobs to the County.
 Members include, two County Supervisors, six council representatives and leaders in agriculture, communication, public education, private education, healthcare, manufacturing, non-profits, tourism and utilities.
 The Board is building a strategic framework to position Placer County as the best place to live and work in California.

 November 15, 2017 at Placer Business Resource Center, Rocklin (Agenda)

 Previous Economic Development Board Meetings:

 June 21, 2017 11:30 a.m. at William Jessup University (Agenda)

 April 19, 2017 11:30 a.m. at Blue Goose, Loomis (Agenda, Minutes)

 February 15, 2017 11:30 a.m. at the Holiday Inn, Auburn (Agenda, Minutes)